UseFedora/dockable/README.md

 $ dockable web
 ```

+### Loading environment variables from Systems Manager Parameter Store

+If you've added `DOCKABLE_ENV_SSM_PREFIX` as an environment variable, dockable will look for all values in the AWS Parameter store that begin with that prefix and load them as environment variables.

+For instance, if I had `/production/staff` set as my `DOCKABLE_ENV_SSM_Prefix` and had the parameter `/production/staff/follower_database_url` set with the value `postgres://funtime.com`, dockable will load that as `FOLLOWER_DATABASE_URL=postgres://funtime.com`

+_Please Note: setting `DOCKABLE_ENV_SSM_PREFIX` will take precendence over loading environment variables from S3_

 ### Loading environment variables from S3

 If you've specified the `DOCKABLE_ENV_BUCKET_NAME` and `DOCKABLE_ENV_KEY_NAME` variables, it will try to download an environment file from that location.